eloj/ansible/README.md

 The script `./update.sh` will run said task locally, using the default settings.
 Sudo is required by default configuration.

+## tasks/vulkan-sdk.yaml

+A task that installs or upgrades a vulkan-sdk installation to the latest available version.

+The location is specified by `vulkansdk_path` in `dev.yaml`, and a `profile.d/vulkan-sdk.sh` script will be added to setup the environment on login.

 ## tasks/golang.yaml

-A task that installs or upgrades a local golang installation.
+A task that installs or upgrades a golang installation to a specific pinned version.

 The location and version to install is defined by `go_version` and `go_path` variables in `dev.yaml`.